100th

 Shifting Gears

-That first gear of any manual transmission is dedicated to initiating motion.
-It won’t get you very far, but as the red line arrives, a shift bring you into the next gear that builds on the momentum.
-As that next gear tops out, yet another shifts moves you further, with higher gears that eventually brings you to full speed.
+The first gear is dedicated to initiating motion within the engine.
+It won’t get you far, but as the red line wraps, a shift bring you into the next gear that builds on the momentum.
+As that next gear tops out, yet another shifts moves you further, with higher gears that bring you to full speed.

 Extra Shot

 Any journey is a dance, but your destination would not have been reached without an ability to temporarily lose power in exchange for more lasting capacity.
-Whether it’s personal or business growth, intellectual humility and recognizing when you’ve reached a limit, provides awareness required to drop the clutch.
+Whether it’s personal or in business, recognizing a limit prompts a well-timed shift to keep moving forward.

 Winding Whys